 (c) Actuarial Assumptions, Continued

-Measurement date March 31, 2020
+Measurement date March 31, 2021

-Actuarial valuation date April 1, 2019
+Actuarial valuation date April 1, 2020

-Investment rate of return (net of investment expense, including inflation) 6.8%
+Investment rate of return (net of investment expense, including inflation) 5.9%

-Salary increases 4.2%
+Salary scale 4.4%

-Inflation rate 2.5%
+Inflation rate 2.7%

-Cost-of-living adjustments 1.3%
+Cost-of-living adjustments 1.4%

-Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on Society of Actuaries' Scale MP-2018.
+Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on Society of Actuaries' Scale MP-2020.

-The actuarial assumptions used in the April 1, 2019 valuation are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.
+The actuarial assumptions used in the April 1, 2020 valuation are based on the results of an actuarial experience study for the period April 1, 2015 - March 31, 2020.

 The long-term rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The previous actuarial valuation as of April 1, 2018 used a longterm expected rate of 7.0%.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized as follows.

 Long-Term

 Target Expected Real

-Allocation Rate of Return
+Asset Class Allocation Rate of Return

+Asset class:

-36.00% 4.05%
+Domestic equity 32.00% 4.05%

-14.00% 6.15%
+International equity 15.00% 6.30%

-10.00% 6.75%
+Private equity 10.00% 6.75%

-10.00% 4.95%

-2.00% 3.25%
+Real estate equity 9.00% 4.95%

-3.00% 4.65%
+Opportunistic/ARS portfolio 3.00% 4.50%

-3.00% 5.95%
+Real assets 3.00% 5.95%

-17.00% 0.75%

-1.00% 0.00%
+Fixed income 23.00% 0.00%

+Credit 4.00% 3.63%

-4.00% 0.50%
+Cash 1.00% 0.50%

 100.00%

-Allocation 36.00% 14.00% 10.00% 10.00% 2.00% 3.00% 3.00% 17.00% 1.00%

-The real rate of return is net of the long-term inflation assumption of 2.5%.
+\The real rate of return is net of the long-term inflation assumption of 2.0%.